• Contact Us

 When Do I Diagram Conditional Reasoning Statements?

 A question that frequently comes up from readers of the LSAT Logical Reasoning Bible is, when should I diagram conditional statements in the LSAT Logical Reasoning section?
-In the book, I talk about diagramming in a number of different chapters, but most prominently in the chapter on Conditional Reasoning.Conditional Reasoning is a Major Concept While, not surprisingly, I think that every chapter in the LR Bible has high value, the Conditional Reasoning chapter is one that often has a tremendous impact on students.
-Conditional Reasoning is an extremely powerful form of thinking that is … [Read more...]
+In the book, I talk about diagramming in a number of different chapters, but most prominently in the chapter on Conditional Reasoning.Conditional Reasoning is a Major Concept While, not surprisingly, I think that every chapter in the LR Bible has high value, the … [Read more...]

 March 2, 2016